CoinPokerOfficial/poker-decentralized-rng/deck_interface/README.md

-# Decentralized RNG for poker hand
+# Decentralized RNG for deck shuffling and verification

-This project defines interface, that is used to implement decentralized rng for poker hands shuffling and verification.
+This project defines interface, that is used to implement decentralized rng for deck shuffling and verification.
 Detailed description of CoinPoker decentralized RNG protocol can be found [here](https://coinpoker.com/downloads/CoinPoker_RNG.pdf).

 ## Brief protocol description with implementation tips